nagaseri/vroomMe/README.md

 ## Overview

-  An app to connect passengers to drivers based on merit, car model, and price for a safe commute to work!
+  A carpooling app to connect passengers to drivers based on merit, car model, and price for a safe commute to work!